Skip to main content

 Check Your City

-Search any U.S. city to see its Running Weather Index score for the selected day.
+Search any U.S. city for its score on the selected day

 How the Running Weather Index Works

 🌡️ Temperature Cooler is better.
-Peak score at 50–65°F. Heat penalized heavily — runners overheat.
+Peak score at 50–65°F. Heat penalized heavily — runners overheat faster than most athletes.

-💨 Wind Light breeze (5–11 mph) scores best — aids cooling.
-High wind penalized.
+💨 Wind Light breeze (5–11 mph) actually scores best — aids cooling.
+High wind is penalized.

-⛅ Cloud Cover Overcast is fine for running — less sun means cooler temperatures.
+⛅ Cloud Cover Overcast is fine for running — less sun means cooler conditions on the road.

-💧 Humidity Most critical variable.
-High dewpoint severely limits performance and raises heat risk.
+💧 Humidity (most critical) High dewpoint severely limits performance and raises heat risk.
+The most important running variable.

-🌂 Rain Chance Above 30% chance begins to significantly lower scores.
+🌂 Rain Chance Above 30% probability begins to significantly lower scores.

-🌧️ Precipitation Any meaningful QPF lowers the score substantially.
+🌧️ Precipitation Any meaningful rainfall lowers the score substantially.
+Scored on days 1–3 only.

 A score of 10 means near-perfect running conditions.
-A score of 1 means conditions are poor — too hot, too humid, or too wet for comfortable running.
+A score of 1 means conditions are poor — too hot, too humid, or too wet for a comfortable run.
+The index covers the contiguous United States with 37,000+ city data points.